-How to maintain the skills needed to succeed
+How to maintain the skills needed for career progression

 When global printing experts Epson surveyed 1,000 UK freelancers, they found that 29% felt their career progression had been stunted and 27% admitted they’ve de-skilled since becoming self-employed.

 If you’re self-employed, then very often, you are the business, so having the right skills to succeed is vital.